top of page

 Porcelain

 Porcelain is an excellent alternative to engineered stone, though about 30% more expensive.
 It is very hard but more brittle than engineered stone and needs a substrate underneath as it is usually 12mm thick.
-Porcelain is printed directly on top with no through-body colour or veining, so you may notice it’s not real stone where you see edges such as around an undermounted sink.
+Porcelain is printed directly on top with no through-body colour or veining, so you may notice it’s not real stone where you see edges such as around an undermounted sink which are typically just one uniform colour.
+Even where you use a drop face 40mm mitred edge for your benchtop, be aware that you may still get a solid coloured line at the connection point.
+This may or may not bother you, but it's something to be aware of before a considerable investment!

 Porcelain cannot tolerate rapid temperature changes such as hot pans being placed directly on the surface – can crack in these circumstances.
 It is also UV stable, so perfect to use indoors and outdoors.